gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 ### 4b. on Windows using PuTTY
-lets open puttygen.exe on your local machine to generate you RSA key pair. the paramters should be set as following:
+lets open puttygen.exe on your local machine to generate your RSA key pair. the paramters should be set as following:

 - Type of key to generate= RSA